-Products incorporating stone-targeting microbubbles have recently entered human clinical trials as a new minimally-invasive approach to treat urinary stones.
-Lipid-shell, gas-core microbubbles can be introduced into the urinary tract through a catheter.
-Calcium-binding moieties incorporated into the lipid shell can facilitate binding to stones.
-The microbubbles can be excited by an extracorporeal source of low-intensity ultrasound.
+A novel treatment modality incorporating calcium-adhering microbubbles has recently entered human clinical trials as a new minimally-invasive approach to treat urinary stones.
+In this treatment method, lipid-shell gas-core microbubbles can be introduced into the urinary tract through a catheter.
+Lipid moities with calcium-adherance properties incorporated into the lipid shell facilitate binding to stones.
+The microbubbles can be excited by an extracorporeal source of quasi-collimated ultrasound.
 Alternatively, the microbubbles can be excited by an intraluminal source, such as a fiber-optic laser.
-With either excitation technique, stone-targeting microbubbles can significantly increase rates of erosion, pitting, and fragmentation of stones, as has recently been reported for in-vitro experiments with synthetic stones [Wiener et al., J. Urology, v.199, no.4S, e322 (2018)].
-We report here on new experiments using high-speed photography to characterize microbubbles expansion of cracks within a stone and resultant breaking-off of stone fragments.
-Numerical modeling shows that the direction of microjets produced by collapsing stone-bound microbubbles depends strongly on bubble shape and stand-off distance.
-For a wide range of stand-off distances and bubble shapes, microbubble collapse is associated with pressure increases of some two orders of magnitude compared to the excitation source pressures.
-This in-vitro study provides key insights into the use of stone-targeting microbubbles in treatment of urinary stones.
+With either excitation technique, calcium-adhering microbubbles can significantly increase rates of erosion, pitting, and fragmentation of stones.
+We report here on new experiments using high-speed photography to characterize microbubble expansion and collapse.
+The bubble geometry observed in the experiments was used as one of the initial shapes for the numerical modeling.
+The modeling showed that the bubble dynamics strongly depends on bubble shape and stand-off distance.
+For the experimentally observed shape of microbubbles, the numerical modeling showed that the collapse of the microbubbles was associated with pressure increases of some two-to-three orders of magnitude compared to the excitation source pressures.
+This in-vitro study provides key insights into the use of microbubbles with calcium-adhering moieties in treatment of urinary stones.

-Experimental observations and numerical modeling of lipid-shell microbubbles with stone targeting moieties for minimally-invasive treatment of urinary stones
+Experimental observations and numerical modeling of lipid-shell microbubbles with calcium-adhering moieties for minimally-invasive treatment of urinary stones

-Yuri A. Pishchalnikov, William Behnke-Parks, Kazuki Maeda, Tim Colonius, Matt Mellema, Matt Hopcroft, Alice Luong, Scott Wiener, Marshall Stoller, Thomas Kenny, Daniel Laser; Experimental observations and numerical modeling of lipid-shell microbubbles with stone targeting moieties for minimally-invasive treatment of urinary stones.
-J. Acoust.
-Soc.
-Am.
-1 September 2018; 144 (3_Supplement): 1781. https://doi.org/10.1121/1.5067871
+Yuri A. Pishchalnikov, William Behnke-Parks, Kazuki Maeda, Tim Colonius, Matthew Mellema, Matthew Hopcroft, Alice Luong, Scott Wiener, Marshall L. Stoller, Thomas Kenny, Daniel J. Laser; Experimental observations and numerical modeling of lipid-shell microbubbles with calcium-adhering moieties for minimally-invasive treatment of urinary stones.
+Proc.
+Mtgs.
+Acoust.
+5 November 2018; 35 (1): 020008. https://doi.org/10.1121/2.0000958

 Download citation file: